ROSEN, LEADING INVESTOR COUNSEL, Encourages Array Technologies, Inc. Investors to Inquire About Class Action Investigation – ARRY

-NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Array Technologies, Inc. ARRY resulting from allegations that Array may have issued materially misleading business information to the investing public.
+/EIN News/ -- NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Array Technologies, Inc. (NASDAQ: ARRY) resulting from allegations that Array may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Array securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.